greensebastian/tagnote-client/README.md

 This is a react app for rapid note-organization where each note is only categorized by a number of tags.

+It is hosted on [here on Google App Engine](htttps://tagnote.sebastiangreen.se)!

 ## Usage

 The app has two main areas, which are the notes overview and the note editor.
 Access the notes editor by clicking any of the existing notes, or by making a new one.